Shopify/polaris/src/components/Link/README.md

 To provide consistency and clarity:

 - Use the same text for links that navigate to the same content
-- Use different text for links that navigate to different content.
+- Use different text for links that navigate to different content

 <!-- usageblock -->